berthelemy/JFATraining/_pages/courses/EFAW/index.md

 order: 1
 permalink: /courses/EFAW/
 ---
-Topics include:
+### Programme includes

-- roles &amp; responsibilities
+- Roles &amp; responsibilities of the First Aider
-- assessing incidents
+- Assessing incidents and appropriate action
-- dealing with collapse (with and without breathing)
+- Dealing with collapse (including seizures)
-- choking
-- bleeding
+- Choking
+- CPR (Cardio-Pulmonary Resuscitation) - including using an AED (Automated External Defibrillator)
-- shock
+- Bleeding - including dealing with shock
-- seizures
-- minor workplace incidents
+- Minor workplace injuries and incidents
-- using first aid kit

-This qualification is designed to provide essential life saving skills.
-Typical delivery methods are predominantly practical and the course is assessed by continual observation of candidate performance.

-This is an ITC Level 3 Award.
+Certificate is valid for 3 years

-<a href="https://www.itcfirst.org.uk/qualifications/itc-level-3-award-in-emergency-first-aid-at-work/95.htm" target="_blank">More information on the ITC qualification</a>